Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You begin to exude lashing shadowy tendrils of pure antilife energy to a distance of 4 *(6m)*.
 When a living creature starts its turn within this area, you may force it to succeed on a CON Save or take 5d6 Necrotic damage.
 Creatures in the area fail death saves automatically, instead of rolling, and cannot be stabilized without regaining at least 1 hit point.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the Necrotic damage increases by 2d6 for each slot level above 4.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the Necrotic damage increases by 2d6 for each slot level above 4.
 - **Classes**: Cleric, Sorcerer, Warlock
 *(Source: CS)*